Semaglutide (Monograph)

 Acute Gallbladder Disease

-Acute events of gallbladder disease such as cholelithiasis or cholecystitis have been reported in clinical trials with GLP-1 receptor agonists and during postmarketing experience.
-In placebo-controlled trials, cholelithiasis was reported in 1% of patients treated with semaglutide 7 mg (administered as the oral tablets for the treatment of type 2 diabetes mellitus).
-Cholelithiasis was not reported in semaglutide 14 mg or placebo-treated patients.
-In patients receiving semaglutide injection for weight loss management, incidence of cholelithiasis and cholecystitis was higher in pediatric patients receiving the drug than in adults.
+Acute events of gallbladder disease such as cholelithiasis or cholecystitis reported with GLP-1 receptor agonists.
+In patients receiving semaglutide injection for weight loss management, incidence of cholelithiasis and cholecystitis was higher in pediatric patients than in adults.

-If cholelithiasis is suspected, gallbladder studies and appropriate clinical follow-up are indicated.
+If cholelithiasis suspected, gallbladder studies and appropriate clinical follow-up are indicated.

 Immunogenicity